 Diversity of the region is enhanced by cultivating seasonally appropriate crops.

 The environment is protected when using on-farm or locally sourced products.

 By promoting this kind of cyittorattu approach, people and their relationships will also change, one step at a time.
 Eventually, there is potential for transformative societal change.

 Plants absorb nutrients from the soil, but some of these nutrients leave the farm when crops such as tea or rice are harvested.
 This open nutrient cycle means a fresh source of nutrients must be added to the soil to keep it healthy and the plants productive.
 The reality of agriculture in Japan is that it relies heavily on imported fertilizers.
 100% of the crude oil and ore, the energy source and raw materials needed to produce chemical fertilizers, are imported.
 Even many organic fertilizers are imported.
 So what does it mean to be self-sustaining, to limit reliance on outside inputs and to close the nutrient cycle?

-Secondly, they find resource as the local level.
-In Fujieda, Shizuoka prefecture, there are many sake breweries which give them access to sake kasu (酒粕); the fermented rice left overs.
+Secondly, they find resources at the local level.
+In Fujieda, Shizuoka prefecture, there is a sake brewery which gives them access to sake kasu (酒粕); the fermented rice left overs.
 In a neighboring city, there is also a traditional soy sauce brewery that still uses wooden tubs that contributes soy after they have extracted the liquid used for soy sauce.
 At Cyittorattu, they work to apply local resources to the soil so that they may once again receive from the soil.